 Setting boundaries and saying no can be particularly important when you’re coming back to work after a break, so make sure to prepare yourself well.

-6. Work Smarter by Leveraging Your Prime Time
+6. Leverage Your Prime Time

 Your internal prime time is that time of day when your cognitive performance and motivation are at their peak.
 Some people are most alert and creative in the morning, while others prefer to work in the evening when there’s no one to distract them.